Home Writing Projects Setup Protocol CV

 • the Modal image Python and pip packages,

-The benchmark-style arithmetic run is:
+The full arithmetic harness run is:

 uv run talkie-evals harness \